 Look After Your Skates

-Do not use feet or stoppers to remove your skates by standing on the heel / back of the skate.
+Do not use your feet or stoppers to remove your skates by standing on the heel / back of the skate.
 This will cause wear and damage to the skate.

 Take your skates off by untying the laces and loosening them enough to remove the skate with your hands.